httpie/httpcat/README.md

 job.

-However, the syntax of HTTP requires headers to be separated with `\r\n` which make is it difficult to produce them on the command line.
+However, the syntax of HTTP requires headers to be separated with `\r\n` which makes it difficult to produce them on the command line.
 A typical solution involves the use of `echo`: